Peng-Protocol/Dexhune-P/Documentation/OMFAgentSpecs.md

 ## MFPListingLogic Contract

-The listing logic inherits `MFPListingTemplate` and is used by the `MFPAgent` to deploy new listing contracts tied to liquidity contracts for a unique `tokenA` and `tokenB` pair.
+The listing logic inherits `OMFListingTemplate` and is used by the `OMFAgent` to deploy new listing contracts tied to liquidity contracts for a unique `tokenA` and `baseToken` pair.

 ### Mappings and Arrays